 Memory loss or dementia is not a normal part of aging.

-Many people have memory loss issues – this does not mean they have Alzheimer’s or another dementia.
-There are many different causes of memory loss.
-The first step in getting help for a memory problem or suspected dementia is to have a thorough medical evaluation.
-Treatable conditions that affect memory can be found during such evaluations, and if such a condition is identified, treatment can begin immediately.
-If there is a suspected dementia, then future planning can take place.
+Many people have memory loss issues.
+This does not mean they have Alzheimer’s or another dementia.
+There are many different causes of memory loss, some of which may be treatable.
+The first step in getting help for a memory problem or suspected dementia is to have a thorough medical examination.
+During an evaluation, treatable conditions that affect memory can be found and treatment can begin immediately.
+If there is a suspected dementia, an early diagnosis allows you to learn more about living well with dementia and plan for the future.

 If we could have had a correct diagnosis even two years earlier, it would have given us more time to plan, to do the things that can result in a good quality of life and to accomplish things we always wanted to do that got put off for this reason or that.